mikee47/ConfigDB/README.rst

 An initial schema can be created from an existing sample JSON configuration file using a generation tool such as https://github.com/saasquatch/json-schema-inferrer.
 Go to the online demo and paste in your JSON configuration.
 The resulting schema can then be edited and further customised.

 The schema can then be used to provide auto-generated Standardised web editors can also be generated using tools such as https://github.com/json-editor/json-editor.
-Go to the online demo and scroll down to **Schema** where you can paste in
+Go to the online demo and scroll down to **Schema**.

 .. note::